yuselg/ETF/README.md

 %
 ```

+At the command line, (1) make a directory `bank`; (2) run the `etf` command on the UI grammar file `ui-grammar.txt bank`; (3) the generated code is placed in directory `bank`.

-You can copy the generated code in directory `bank` to your Laptop and continue with the the design of the application as shown below.
+You can copy the generated code in directory `bank` to your Laptop and continue with the the design of the application on your Laptop, as shown below.

-We use the EiffelStudio-IDE to compile the generate code.
-Create a temporary directory in which to compile the EIFGENs (not needed on your Laptop).
+Use the EiffelStudio/IDE to compile the generated code.
+First, create a temporary directory in which to compile the EIFGENs (this step not needed on your Laptop).
 Assuming your login is `student`:

 `mkdir /tmp/student`